Need to know

 Butter is made from essentially just one ingredient – cream – so you'd be forgiven for thinking that all butter must taste the same.
 But its flavour and texture can differ depending on whether it's salted, salt reduced or unsalted, how well it's blended, whether it's cultured or not, where it's from and what the cows feed on, among other things.

 So which butter tastes best?
-We blind taste test and review 33 supermarket butters, from brands including Devondale, Lurpak, Mainland, Pepe Saya and Western Star, to see which is the cream of the crop.
+We blind tasted and reviewed 44 butters, from brands including Devondale, Lurpak, Mainland, Pepe Saya and Western Star, to find out which is the cream of the crop.

 Lurpak Slightly Salted Butter